-Achievement, progress and attendance data of all pupils will be monitored and analysed and used to inform training and provision, to raise standards and ensure inclusive teaching.
+Attainment, progress and attendance data of all pupils will be monitored and analysed and used to inform training and provision, to raise standards and ensure inclusive teaching.
 Data collected by gender, ethnicity and SEN/disability will be used to support pupils and to action and narrow any gaps.
 Progress data is analysed termly.

 We provide additional support for pupils who are underachieving.
-We seek to involve all parents/carers in supporting their child's education and we offer additional support for parents of under achieving children.
-In response to PASS survey analysis, identified pupils are given positions of responsibility e.g. playground helpers, fruit monitors etc to raise self-esteem.
+We seek to involve all parents/carers in supporting their child's education and we offer additional support for parents/carers of under-achieving children.